Stvad/CrowdAnki/README.md

 Suppose you have a deck named DeckX and you want to collaborate on its improvement with other people.
 In order to achieve this you will need to:

 1. Export the DeckX.
-You can do that by going to Anki: File > Export > Export format: "CrowdAnki Json Representation".
+You can do that by going to Anki: `File > Export > ` `Export format: CrowdAnki Json Representation`.
 Include: DeckX.
 2. Create a Github account for yourself and ask your collaborators to do the same (see: https://github.com/join).
 3. Create a repository for your deck by following this guide https://guides.github.com/activities/hello-world/#repository.
 The name of the repository has to correspond to the name of the directory that was created during the export.
 In our case, it would be named DeckX.
 4. Add collaborators to the repository: https://help.github.com/articles/inviting-collaborators-to-a-personal-repository/.